HiSPARC/station-software/README.rst

 The documentation to set up your own development environment, as well as the documentation that describes how the initial environment was created, can be found in the ``doc-dev/`` subdirectory.

+The documentation can be read online at http://hisparc.github.com/station-software/.